aws/aws-advanced-python-wrapper/Maintenance.md

 In contrast, `aws-advanced-python-wrapper` releases new major versions only when there are a critical mass of breaking changes (e.g. changes that are incompatible with existing APIs).
-This tends to happen if we need to change the way the driver is currently working.
+This tends to happen if we need to change the way the wrapper is currently working.
 Fortunately, the JDBC API is fairly mature and has not changed, however in the event that the API changes we will release a version to be compatible.

 Please note: Both the roadmap and the release dates reflect intentions rather than firm commitments and may change